clebertmarctyson/ip-navigator/README.md

 ## Bugs and Issues

 If you encounter any bugs or have suggestions for improvements, please report them on our [GitHub Issues page](https://github.com/clebertmarctyson/ip-navigator/issues).
+When reporting an issue, please include:

+- A clear and descriptive title
+- A detailed description of the issue
+- Steps to reproduce the problem
+- Expected behavior
+- Actual behavior
+- Any relevant code snippets or error messages

+Your feedback helps us improve ip-navigator for everyone!